-\textbf{Our setting:} Let $K$ be a number field and let $S'$ be a smooth geometrically irreducible complete curve over $K$, $\Sigma_S\subset S'(K)$ a finite set of $K$-point of $S'$, and fix $s_0$ an element of $\Sigma_S$.
-Let us consider $S$ to be the curve $S'\backslash\Sigma_S$, $X$ a smooth variety over $K$, and let $f:X\rightarrow S$ be a smooth projective morphism that is also defined over $K$ and assume that the dimension of the fibers of $f$ is $n$.
+\textbf{Our setting:} Let $K$ be a number field and let $S'$ be a smooth geometrically irreducible curve over $K$, not necessarily projective, and fix $s_0\in S'(K)$ a closed point.
+Let us consider $S$ to be the curve $S'\backslash\{s_0\}$, $X$ a smooth variety over $K$, and let $f:X\rightarrow S$ be a smooth projective morphism that is also defined over $K$ and assume that the dimension of the fibers of $f$ is $n$.

 For each $i\in\{0,\ldots, 2n\}$ the morphism $f$ defines variations of Hodge structures on the analytification $S^{an}$ of $S$, namely the variations given by $R^{i}f^{an}_{*}\Q_{X^{an}_{\C}}\otimes \mathcal{O}_{S^{an}_\C}$.
 We focus on the variation with $i=n$ and set $\V:= R^{n}f^{an}_{*}\Q_{X^{an}_{\C}}$.
 We furthermore assume that there exists a smooth $K$-scheme $X'$ and a projective morphism $f':X'\rightarrow S'$ such that:\begin{enumerate} \item $f'$ is an extension of $f$, and